 How to Cut A Lacrosse Shaft

-Besides the tool for cutting, you also want to make sure your lacrosse shaft is secure when you are cutting a lacrosse shaft.
+After your lacrosse shaft is aligned with the slit on your mitre box, grab your hack saw with the metal blade.
 For safety and an accurate cut, secure your lacrosse shaft with a vise or some weight that can hold it in place.
 This will help you cut your lacrosse shaft without having the lacrosse shaft wiggle or move while you cut.
 Keeping your lacrosse shaft secure when you cut it will prevent an uneven or lopsided cut.

 Choosing the Right Tool for Cutting A Lacrosse Shaft